Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Amortized Causal Discovery

 \paragraph{Amortized Causal Discovery} The key assumption for Amortized Causal Discovery is that there exists some fixed function $g$ that describes the dynamics of \textit{all} samples $\xvec_s \in \XMat$ given their past observations $\xvec^{\leq t}_s$ and their underlying causal graph $\mathcal{G}_s$:

-There are two variables in this data-generating process that we would like to model: the dynamics $g$ that are shared across all samples, and the causal graph $\mathcal{G}_s$ that is specific to sample $\xvec_s$.
-This separation between the dynamics and the causal graph allows us to introduce an amortized causal discovery algorithm $\mathcal{A}$ which learns to infer the causal graph $\mathcal{G}_s$ given the sample $\xvec_s$.
-Thus, we aim to learn a dynamics model $f$ to approximate $g$, and the causal discovery algorithm $\mathcal{A}$, which are amortized (i.e. shared) across all samples and predict $k \in \mathbb{N}$ steps into the future:
+There are two variables in this data-generating process that we would like to model: the causal graph $\mathcal{G}_s$ that is specific to sample $\xvec_s$, and the dynamics $g$ that are shared across all samples.
+This separation between the causal graph and the dynamics allows us to divide our model accordingly: we introduce an amortized causal discovery encoder $f_\phi$ which learns to infer a causal graph $\mathcal{G}_s$ given the sample $\xvec_s$, and a dynamics decoder $f_\theta$ that learns to approximate $g$: